biocorecrg/advanced_linux_2019/download.md

 CGCCAAGCGTCTACGATCTAACGTACGTGAGCTGGAAGGGGCGCTGAACCGCGTCATTGC
 ```

-The file contains the whole genome of the bacteria.
-The first line contains the character **>** and the name of the molecule / genome.
+The file contains the whole genome of the bacteria. <br>
+The first line contains the character **>** and the name of the molecule / genome. <br>
 This format is called [**FASTA**](https://en.wikipedia.org/wiki/FASTA_format) format and is universally used for storing one or multiple DNA/RNA/Protein sequences.

 We can now download in the same ways the proteins: